 9.1 General Conditions

-A member must make best efforts to ensure that the member’s records are complete and accessible; this applies whether the record is kept in a single file or in several files and whether the record is housed in one location or at several locations.
+Members must make best efforts to ensure that their records are complete and accessible; this applies whether the record is kept in a single file or in several files and whether the record is housed in one location or at several locations.

-If a member is supervising psychological services provided by a psychology intern, trainee, member holding a certificate for supervised practice or any other unregulated or regulated service provider who is not an autonomous practice member of the College, the supervising member is responsible for the protection and retention of all individual client and organizational client records.
+Members supervising psychological services provided by a psychology intern, trainee, member holding a certificate for supervised practice or any other unregulated or regulated service provider who is not an autonomous practice member of the College, are responsible for the protection and retention of all individual client and organizational client records.

 9.1.2 Members Responsible for Supervising Supervised Practice Members and Non- Members